aekaisato/tuplet/design/design-doc.md

 many breakcore artists involves manually cutting and positioning audio clips to a note grid in a digital audio workstation (DAW).

+The main source of friction when working in a DAW is that it's relatively slow (it is manual splicing, after all).
+Additionally, when doing complex rhythmic patterns, it can be difficult to make changes without deleting and remaking the part of the measure you want to change.
+The goal of Tuplet, then, is to make writing and editing complex rhythms easier.

 Other ways to programmatically define music with text do already exist, howewever there are few that are particularly suited for this domain.
 Many focus on procedural patterns and sound design, like